blauret/pyG5/README.md

 ## Installation

 `pyG5` depends on `PyQt5`.
-Due to failure to install `PyQt5` from pip on EaspberryPi OS it is not a dependency of the `pyG5`.
+Due to failure to install `PyQt5` from pip on Raspberry Pi OS it is not a dependency of the `pyG5`.
 As a result it needs to be installed manually.

-RaspberryPi OS:
+Raspberry Pi OS:

 ```console
         > sudo apt-get install python3-pyqt5